Powerful and most sensitive HTS plate reader

 Appropriate microplate and handling

 White microplates are best suited for AlphaScreen measurements as they reflect the light signal.
 Black plates absorb light and lead to both reduced signal and background.
 Grey plates offer the best compromise between cross-talk reduction and signal reflection.
-Detailed information on the plate choice is found in our blog post: Which is the best microplate for my assay.
+Detailed information on the plate choice is found in our blog post: "The microplate: utility in practice."

 As white plates have an intrinsic phosphorescence, they emit light if exposed to sun or room light.
 This unspecific signal is measured by the reader together with the light emitted by the sample and results in increased blanks and background, and a reduced assay window.
 It is therefore recommended to either prepare white plates in the dark or to leave them in the dark for approximately 15 min before measuring.